SylvanLiu/Programming-free-Physics-Minigames-Development-Platform/README.md

 # Interflowing Physics Minigames Design and Display Platform
 ## Basically no further changes after July 2017

 This project is programmed in 'Processing', an open-source graphical library and integrated development environment built for visual design.
+Was only for fun, but also won several national and provincial prizes.
 For more straightforward comprehension, you can download and watch the display video of this project: https://github.com/SylvanLiu/PhysicsMinigamesDesignPlatform/blob/master/display_video.mp4

 ### Design purpose